Conversion Rate Optimization (CRO): The Complete Guide

 What is a good conversion rate?

-A “good” website conversion rate falls between 2% and 5% across industries and the average is 3%.
+The average conversion rate is between 2% and 5% across all industries, while industry specific conversation rates vary.
 However, measuring a good conversion rate also depends on your industry, niche, target audience and other factors specific to your business.

 Marketing wisdom is that conversion rate industry benchmarks can be helpful, but focusing on your company’s business goals and key metrics will keep you on track for your CRO program.